 Tolerance then evolves into chemical dependency, as it becomes a struggle to feel naturally happy or positive, and withdrawal symptoms like depression, anxiety or irritability may be experienced.
 Dependence quickly turns into an addiction as the craving for drugs or alcohol becomes stronger and not drinking or using leads to withdrawal.
 Some people feel so strongly pulled towards drugs or alcohol that they will neglect other activities and duties in favour of drinking or taking drugs.
 And they keep using them even when they know it will and does, cause problems.

-While the pharmacological mechanisms for each type of drug (alcohol, cocaine, MDMA, ketamine etc.) are different, the activation of the reward system is similar across all substances in producing feelings of pleasure or euphoria which makes the chances of cross-addiction i.e. swapping one addiction, drugs for alcohol or vice versa, very high.
+While the chemical and pharmacological mechanisms for each type of drug (alcohol, cocaine, MDMA, ketamine, skunk, cannabis etc.) are different, the activation of the reward system and the progress of addiction is similar across all substances.
+Once the brain has been through this process for one substance, the chances of cross-addiction (i.e., swapping one addiction, drugs for alcohol or vice versa) are very high, as the mechanisms are already in place in the brain.
 It’s with this in mind that adopting an abstinence model, such as the one Help Me Stop uses, is more likely to bring about effective outcomes.